October 6, 2025

 Price Starting at $0/month

-Network Nation's largest 5G network
+Network Nationwide 5G network

-Phone Plan Free Essential Data
+Phone Plan Free Flex Data

-Data Up to 10GB of high speed data
+Data Up to 20GB of high-speed data

-After limit is reached, data is slowed down for remainder of billing cycle
+After limit is reached, data is slowed down for remainder of billing cycle.

 Perks TextNow partners with multiple brands to provide exclusive offers, discounts, and rewards weekly